uhlibraries-digital/carpenters/README.md

 All packages are stored in the `app-builds` directory that gets created during the build process.

+In addition you can create distributions using the following command: `npm run dist`.
+Distributions will be stored in the `release` directory.

 To learn more about distributing, please read the [Application Distribution](http://electron.atom.io/docs/tutorial/application-distribution/) documentation from Electron.

 ### Development